Yui-H8/Datacamp/AI_Introduction to AI for Work.md

  3. Third, they automatically adjust their internal parameters to reduce that error.

 This process repeats thousands of times across many examples, gradually tuning the system to recognize the right patterns.

+So it's not just about having many inputs—it's about this **predict-compare-adjust** cycle that enables the system to learn from those inputs.